IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ## Class Act School Play a Total Hit!

-(Ask Jessica Guzik ([jessica.swapp@gmail.com](mailto:jessica.swapp@gmail.com)) for a short blurb and hopefully an image from the wildly successful virtual school play that included all the elementary schools in the district.
-We may NOT share the link to the actual play, however.)
+The district-wide virtual school play "Adventures in Neverland" was a smashing success!
+Thank you to all who participated.
+Everyone involved loved the final performances!

 {{< fig src="graduation.png" align="center" class="max-w-xs" >}}